ostracod/breadtext/SCRIPTING.md

 Variables are dynamically typed.

-Heap values are garbage-collected using mark-and-sweep.
+Heap values are garbage-collected using mark-and-sweep and automatic reference counting.

 Data types: